daeaston/ACI_RoCEv2/mkdocs-site/docs/lab-guides/lab3-python/execute-script.md

 ![Split View](../../assets/images/image042.png)

+!!! note "Multiple Browser Tabs"
+    Keep both APIC GUI tabs open.
+After running the Ansible playbook, you can refresh these pages to immediately see the configuration changes applied across both fabrics simultaneously.

 ## Executing the Python Script

 - Open Command Prompt again from the Taskbar, change the directory to the Python Folder